makbinding/FormatingGuide/README.md

 ## Rythm

 15pt
-The rythm of the book is defined by the line height, so that all page elements align with each other.
+The rythm of the book is defined by the line height, so that all page elements align with each other accross the 2 pages.

 ## Margins
 All margins are defined at 1.8cm.
 The default gutter is 5mm, but it is advised to change it based on the thickness and binding of the book.